City of Reno

 Wildfires and Living in the Wildland Urban Interface

-Living among the foothills in Reno is known as living in the Wildland Urban Interface or WUI.
-Reno weather often brings high winds, low humidity, and hot temperatures during summer months; however, recent years have shown that fire danger can exist all year round.
+Reno weather often brings high winds, low humidity, and hot temperatures during summer months; however, recent years have shown that fire danger can exist year round.

 While lightning strikes account for many wildfires in our region, most fires are caused by people.
 In an effort to reduce the number of wildland fires, below are some common ways fires are started.